How Shippers and Carriers Can Prepare for CVSA’s Upcoming 2019 Roadcheck

 How Echo Can Help You Navigate the Roadcheck

 With drivers and equipment being placed out of service, resulting in potential pickup and delivery delays, shippers should expect increased risk to service.
 Our expert team can help you secure transportation in the days leading up to and following the inspection.
 As always, we're here to service your multimodal shipping needs during the upcoming Roadcheck and beyond.
-Contact Echo to book your next shipment.
+Contact an Echo representative today at 800-354-7993 or firstname.lastname@example.org, or request a quote for a shipment.